 What is the Importance of Crawl Efficiency for Multilingual SEO?

 Crawl efficiency can affect the indexing quality of the website.
 If crawling and indexing a website is too costly, and if the multilingual content is not useful, relevant, or not symmetrical, it might affect the indexing process of the website by affecting the overall authority of the website.
 Since a multilingual website is larger than a monolinguistic website at least 2 times, it means that indexing and crawling these pages are more expensive.
-Since most websites try to use auto-translation technologies to decrease the cost of the multilingual website creation process, search engines are more sensitive for multilingual websites.
+Since most websites try to use auto-translation technologies to decrease the cost of the multilingual website creation process, search engines are more sensitive to multilingual websites.
 Google uses machine learning while crawling the websites, if the content is quality for a section or source, Google will crawl the related section more frequently by spending more resources.
 The same situation is valid between different language sections of a multilingual website.
 If a language section is a quality, Google will crawl other sections with better confidence to find quality content for different language audiences for the same topic.

-Thus, creating the ultimate efficiency for crawling, and indexing for a multilingual website by decreasing the cost is crucial.
+Thus, creating the ultimate efficiency for crawling, and indexing a multilingual website by decreasing the cost is crucial.
 To learn more about indexing SEO, you can read the related guideline and SEO Case Studies.

 What is the Effect of Clear HTML Structure for Multilingual SEO?